HitamAiclub/Hitam_Ai/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License.

-## 🆘 Support
+## Support

-For support or questions, please contact the HITAM AI Club team.
+For support, please contact the development team or create an issue in the repository.